davidtorres89/UTSABC/README.md

  	- [metricbeat-playbook.yml](Ansible/metricbeat-playbook.yml)

  - Update the host file to include IP address of your Virtual Machines
  - Run the playbook, and navigate to `http://[yourloadbalancerip]/setup.php` to check that the  installation worked as expected.

 	- $ ansible-playbook /etc/Ansible/pentest.yml
 	- $ ansible-playbook /etc/Ansible/install-elk.yml
 	- $ ansible-playbook /etc/Ansible/filebeat-playbook.yml
 	- $ ansible-playbook /etc/Ansible/metricbeat-playbook.yml

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+In order for the playbooks to install in the correct locations, the [hosts](Ansible/hosts) file was used to direct to the correct webservers and Elk machines.